akshatt123/Credit-Card-Fraud-Detection/README.md

 **5. Hyperparameter Tuning (Optional)**

 GridSearchCV can be applied for hyperparameter tuning, allowing for optimal parameter selection.
-While computationally intensiveand too much time consuming, it can provide significant performance gains.
+While computationally intensive and too much time consuming, it can provide significant performance gains.

 ## Results